WJIP: History

-The station was known as WELV for 40 years.
-WELV first went on the air in 1964 with a full service format featuring a variety of local programming.
-The format was a broad based free-flowing Middle Of The Road music format leaning adult contemporary.
-In the early part of 1985, WELV and its FM station were sold to Straus Communications and flipped to an Adult Standards format mixing in limited amounts of soft rock and baby boomer pop hits.
+Its sister station 99.3 (now WRWB-FM) shared the WELV call letters from 1970 to 1981 and 1984 to 1989.
+In the early part of 1985, WELV and WELV-FM were sold to Straus Communications and flipped to an adult standards format mixing in limited amounts of soft rock and baby boomer pop hits.
 Initially, the syndicated "Unforgettable" format was aired.
 By 1986, standards format was programmed in-house.
-Its sister station 99.3 (now WRWB-FM) shared the WELV call letters from 1970 to 1981 and 1984–1989.
 In 1991, WELV flipped to a news/talk format with mostly syndicated programming.

 Bob Mangels was the morning host for several decades, through the late 1990s.
-In the late 1990s, Mangels hosted "The Breakfast Club," with Ken Gonyea, which aired on Straus Media's four AM stations: WELV, WKIP, WCKL, and WHUC.
+In the late 1990s, Mangels hosted "The Breakfast Club", with Ken Gonyea, which aired on Straus Media's four AM stations: WELV, WKIP, WCKL, and WHUC.
 By 1999, Mike Winters hosted this quad cast morning show.
 The quad cast continued until 2002, when the AM programming was broken up into several different formats.

-Studios were originally on Canal Street in Ellenville, above Matthews Pharmacy, and in the early 1980s, moved to 22 N. Main Street, where they remained until moving to Straus Media (now Clear Channel) facilities in the Arlington section of Poughkeepsie in 1997.
+Studios were originally on Canal Street in Ellenville, above Matthews Pharmacy, and in the early 1980s, moved to 22 N. Main Street, where they remained until moving to Straus Media's facilities in the Arlington section of Poughkeepsie in 1997.

 The station changed its call sign to WRWD, on November 11, 2004, to simulcast its country music sister station, 107.3 WRWD-FM.
 On December 4, 2006, the station changed its call letters to WELG.
 By 2006, the station's original call letters were no longer available, as they were in use by Ellenville Central School District's WELV-LP.

 In November 2009, the station and FM sister 99.3 swapped formats: 1370 AM reverted to WRWD, carrying a country format, while the news/talk format went to 99.3 FM as WKIP-FM.

 On March 8, 2012, WRWD changed its format to news/talk, simulcasting WKIP 1450 AM in Poughkeepsie.
 The call letters were switched to WJIP the next day (March 9).